 Apartment living can be a great experience when they are well designed and provide communal facilities and access to open space.
-Without adequate and accessible public and private open space, there are a range of negative outcomes particularly for children and in areas of high social and economic disadvantage.
+Without adequate and accessible public and private open space, there are a range of negative outcomes particularly for children and in areas of high disadvantage.